LalitJoshi25/Background-Gallery/README.md

 - [cssnext](http://cssnext.putaindecode.io) is used to write futureproof CSS for CSS vendor prefix under the hood).

 _Autoprefixer_ is included and use [caniuse.com](http://caniuse.com/) database to avoid outdated prefixes. _You can forget CSS prefixes NOW._

+# Utils
+-You can get the images by unzip the img_zip file.